neuralinterfaces/commoners/docs/guide/getting-started.md

 # Getting Started
 Welcome to Commoners!
-This guide will help you get started with building your first hybrid application.
+This guide will help you get started with building your first cross-platform application.

-Commoners is built on top of [Vite](https://vitejs.dev), which means that you can use any JavaScript framework to build your application.

-To get started, you can use the `create-vite` package to scaffold a new project.
+Since Commoners is built on top of [Vite](https://vitejs.dev), you can use the `create-vite` package to scaffold a new project.
 To do this, run the following command in your terminal:

 ```bash
 npm create vite@latest my-commoners-app